-While the $W_{2}$-KL correspondence in Eq.~\eqref{eq:rel} provides a transparent physical intuition, i.e., the transport cost between continuous and discrete Gaussian is interpreted as the expected parallel translation of continuous Gaussian, in more general statistical submanifolds, the same structure should be interpreted as an information-geometric statement.
+The $W_{2}$-KL correspondence in Eq.~\eqref{eq:rel} provides a transparent physical intuition, i.e., the transport cost between continuous and discrete Gaussian is interpreted as the expected parallel translation of continuous Gaussian, and in more general statistical submanifolds, the same structure can be interpreted as an information-geometric statement.
 The discretization-induced cost measured by 2-Wasserstein distance extracts the second-order geometric structure of the KL divergence in terms of Fisher metric at the leading order of $d\to 0$, which is independent of the detailed functional form of the distributions.
 We emphasize that the above leading-order correspondence relies on the assumption that the discretization-induced transport cost is dominated by local fluctuations: This condition can be naturally satisfied for distributions with sufficiently fast-decaying tails (including Gaussian families), where distant contributions to the quadratic transport cost are reasonably suppressed.
 In contrast, for distributions exhibiting heavy tails or slow decays, non-local contributions from the tail region may modify the scaling behavior of the $W_{2}$ distance in the limit $d\to 0$, potentially requiring corrections including the higher-order terms in $d$.
 The present analysis therefore characterizes a universal local correspondence, whose extension to heavy-tailed distributions is left for our future work.

-Through the discussions about Gaussian families and its generalization, we now see that the extension of $\delta\xi$ to random vector is not merely a matter of average, but is structurally necessary: The trace structure appearing in the $W_{2}$ of Eq.~\eqref{eq:value} can only emerge in quadratic form of the KL divergence, \textit{if} the outer product of $\delta\xi$ is effectively proportional to the identity matrix $I$, i.e., $\delta\xi\delta\xi^{\mathsf T}\propto d^{2}I_f$.
-Since the outer product of a single vector is necessarily rank one, while the required structure is full rank with $f$ degrees of freedom, an extension to a probabilistic ensemble of $\delta\xi$ is unavoidable for systems with $f\ge2$.
+Through the discussions about Gaussian families and its generalization, we now see that the extension of $\delta\xi$ to random vector is not merely a matter of average, but is structurally necessary.
+The trace structure appearing in the $W_{2}$ expression of Eq.~\eqref{eq:value} can arise from the quadratic form of the KL divergence only if the outer-products of $\delta\xi$ collectively realize an isotropic full-rank structure proportional to the identity matrix, i.e., $\delta\xi\delta\xi^{\mathsf T}\propto d^{2}I_f$.
+Since the outer product of a single vector is necessarily rank one, it cannot realize this isotropic full-rank structure for systems with $f\ge2$.
+Therefore, an extension to a probabilistic ensemble of $\delta\xi$ is unavoidable.